apache/skywalking/docs/en/setup/backend/trace-sampling.md

   default:
     ...
     sampleRate: ${SW_TRACE_SAMPLE_RATE:1000} # The sample rate precision is 1/10000.
 10000 means 100% sample in default.
+    slowDBAccessThreshold: ${SW_SLOW_DB_THRESHOLD:default:200,mongodb:100} # The slow database access thresholds.
+Unit ms.
+    forceSampleErrorSegment: ${SW_FORCE_SAMPLE_ERROR_SEGMENT:true} # When sampling mechanism active, this config can open(true) force save some error segment. true is default.
 ```

 `sampleRate` is for you to set sample rate to this backend.
 The sample rate precision is 1/10000.
 10000 means 100% sample in default.

+`slowDBAccessThreshold` is for you to set slow database access thresholds.
+The slow database access thresholds.
+Unit ms.

+`forceSampleErrorSegment` is for you to open force save some error segment when sampling mechanism active.
+When sampling mechanism active, this config can open(true) force save some error segment. true is default.

 # Recommendation
 You could set different backend instances with different `sampleRate` values, but we recommend you to set the same.